 Each year, Western Dakota Tech will prepare a strategic planning report that will show evidence of performance in its academic and operational and student support units and progress toward unit and college-level targets.
 In addition, the annual report will show the college learns from its operational experience and applies that learning to improve its institutional effectiveness, capabilities, and sustainability at both the college and unit levels.
 The report also will show how Western Dakota Tech uses data to improve quality and the service programs, operational and student support units, and the college provide to students, faculty and staff, and the community.
 The review of data also will allow for targets to be adjusted, removed, or added based on the college’s capacity, fluctuations in revenue, and emerging factors such as technology, demographic shifts, globalization, and other factors.

 Please view the 2016-2021 Western Dakota Tech Strategic Plan.

 Western Dakota Tech Mission

 Western Dakota Tech is a public institution of higher learning that embraces quality programs, expert faculty and staff, and a commitment to academic excellence to teach the knowledge, skills, and behaviors students need to be successful.

 Western Dakota Tech will be a leader in career and technical education that creates student, institutional, and community success through its practices, policies, and activities.
-WDT will embrace all students and provide the education they need to be successful.
-WDT will build a campus culture that inspires faculty and staff to reach their potential and ensures the future of the institution.
-WDT will build partnerships and undertake projects that strengthen the institution and the communities it serves.
-Finally, WDT will be a model for post-secondary education in our region and nation.
+Western Dakota Tech will embrace all students and provide the education they need to be successful.
+Western Dakota Tech will build a campus culture that inspires faculty and staff to reach their potential and ensures the future of the institution.
+Western Dakota Tech will build partnerships and undertake projects that strengthen the institution and the communities it serves.
+Finally, Western Dakota Tech will be a model for post-secondary education in our region and nation.